phoenixwizard/phoenixwizard1.github.io/portfolio.md

  - Lead the technology for the ZAP team (10 member development team) in Zoomcar.
  - Also ship code as an individual contributor to the team along with my role as a lead.
  - Helped introduce Sprint Planning and Retrospective and make it a standard in the team.
- - Head effort to break and offshoot ZAP as microservice in Zoomcar ecosystem.
+ - Head effort to break and offshoot ZAP as Microservice in Zoomcar ecosystem.
  - Head effort to introduce a versatile payout service for ZAP ecosystem which could be tweaked with minimum effort to respond to any business need changes.
  - Mentored team members and helped team members grow over time.